kevonc/kevoncheung.com/content/articles/20210306-thinking-big.md

 I learned my hard lessons when I was running Toasty.
 Because of COVID-19, we were forced to adapt our technology to the video meeting space.
 None of us had experience working with video conferencing technology.
 We also didn't know anything about virtual events, communities, or meetings.

 I tried to overcome this by arranging dozens of user interviews to get the full picture of the space.
-And I can tell you that unless you're a veteran entrepreneur, user interviews can be full of traps.
+And I can tell you that unless you're a veteran entrepreneur, <a href="/user-interview-traps">user interviews can be full of traps</a>.
 They can rarely give you enough understanding to tackle problems in a new space.

 Over the years, I've found that the easiest way to overcome this is to "find your lane, and stay in your lane".
 If you've been in the Education space, find problems in there to solve.